International Registration Plan

 - Previous Florida straight plate registration or vehicle information that can be verified on our database; or

 - A non-use affidavit, on which the applicant certifies that the vehicle was not in use for the period from the previous registration (or purchase) until the effective date of the Florida IRP registration.
 When needed, the Bureau will provide this form to the applicant.
+The affidavit must be notarized and submitted via mail only.
+A non-use affidavit is not required if less than 30 days has passed since the sale of the vehicle.

 U.S. DOT NUMBER AND FEDERAL EMPLOYER IDENTIFICATION NUMBER (FEIN)